isaacludlow/google-keep-clone/README.md

 ## About

-This project was a first attempt at using react/next.js, prisma, and sqlite.
+This project was a first attempt at using react/next.js, prisma, and sqlite to create a basic notes app.

 ## Tech Stack